naslabsec/naslabsec.github.io/content/writeups/my_poor_git.md

 fatal: protocol error: bad pack header
 ```

-We can dump it using `GitDumper` from [GitTools](https://github.com/internetwache/GitTools/blob/master/Dumper/gitdumper.sh).
+We can dump the content of the `.git` folder using [GitDumper](https://github.com/internetwache/GitTools/blob/master/Dumper/gitdumper.sh) from `GitTools`.

 But first we'll need to remove the url check at line 54: